 Is It Dangerous?

-Snowmobiling can be dangerous due to the high speeds and potential for loss of control in varied and unpredictable terrain.
+Snowmobiling can be dangerous due to the high speeds and the risk of loss of control on varied, unpredictable terrain.
 Collisions with obstacles or other riders are common and can result in serious injury or fatality.

-It took 40 minutes for help to arrive and I was starting to go into shock as they got me out of the deep snow in the woods.
-I ended up in the hospital for a week with 10 broken ribs, broken arm in several places, broken wrist, upper back area and sprained ankle.
+It took 40 minutes for help to arrive, and I was starting to go into shock as they got me out of the deep snow in the woods.
+I ended up in the hospital for a week with 10 broken ribs, a broken arm in several places, a fractured wrist, an upper back area, and a sprained ankle.

 It took 6 months to recover to go back to work and a year of PT.
-Since then I ride on the back of my husband’s sled.
+Since then, I’ve been riding on the back of my husband’s sled.

-This past year my husband crashed going across the lake at a high rate of speed as the track broke off his machine.
+This past year, my husband crashed while going across the lake at a high rate of speed as the track broke off his machine.
 He ended up with a concussion and hurt his arm and shoulder.

-He was very lucky to be alive from that accident and that I was not with at the time of it.
+He was fortunate to be alive from that accident, and I was not with him at the time of it.

-Many snowmobilers continue riding after nearly dying in crashes due to their passion for the sport and the thrill it provides.
+Many snowmobilers continue to ride after nearly dying in crashes, driven by their passion for the sport and the thrill it provides.
 Many riders are deeply committed to the adrenaline rush and freedom that snowmobiling offers, and they are willing to accept the risks involved.

 Additionally, some may view a near-death experience as a wake-up call to ride more cautiously and responsibly, rather than as a reason to give up the activity entirely.

-The community and social aspects of snowmobiling also play a significant role, as riders often have strong connections with others who share their enthusiasm for the sport.
+The community in many northern rural states, like Maine, and social aspects of snowmobiling also play a significant role, as riders often have strong connections with others who share their enthusiasm for the sport.

 Conclusion of Snowmobiling Season

-So when we see the snowmobile machines arriving we know the season can’t be that far away.
-As usual we have rain ahead for the week but then the deep freeze usually begins with snow falling almost everyday until April when mud season arrives.
+So when we see the snowmobile machines arriving, we know the season can’t be that far away.
+Last year, we had rain ahead for the week, but then the deep freeze began with snow falling almost every day until April, when mud season arrived.
+This year is starting colder with a bit of snow.

-That becomes a winter paradise for the lovers of the snowmobile sport.
+That becomes a winter paradise for snowmobile enthusiasts.
 Have you ever snowmobiled?
-I’d love to hear about your experiences in the comments below.